Ho-Ro/Z80_dongle/README.md

 Immediately we can see that Z80 uses 2 clocks of not doing anything externally after the reset.
-The clock phase can be high (H) or low (L) and dumping lows is enabled by setting a simulation variable #0 (by default, it does not dump low phases).
+The clock phase can be high (H) or low (L) and dumping lows is enabled by setting a simulation variable #0 (`s 0 1`) (by default, it does not dump low phases).
 T-cycles are being automatically counted starting at every M1 cycle.
 This greatly helps to cross-check each instruction against documentation.
 Input and output pins that are active are also tagged.

 The Arduino simulator software provides data bytes to Z80 on memory read operations and stores bytes into the internal buffer on memory write operations.
-Simulating an IO map is much simpler where variable #12 can be used to push an arbitrary IORQ vector when needed.
+Simulating an IO map is also possible.
+Finally variable #12 can be used to push an arbitrary IORQ vector when needed.

 Overall, the dongle itself and the options implemented by the Arduino [software](Z80_dongle/Z80_dongle.ino) provide a powerful way to examine and visualize Z80 behavior whether it is running undocumented